ExFace/Core/Docs/Security/Authorization/Authorization_points/Data_AP.md

 }
 ```

-### Multi-dimension restrictions: e.g. permissions for companies and countries
+### Multi-dimensional restrictions: e.g. permissions for companies and countries

 If you have roles limiting the view of a user, that are based on different objects, multiple data policies will be applied at the same time.
 In this case, policies are grouped by filtering scopes.
 Filters applied within a scope are combined by OR and the scopes themselves are combined via AND.
 By default, the scopes are defined by the target object of a policy.